 loss-functions

 Loss functions are essential components in machine learning and deep learning, guiding the training process of models by quantifying the difference between predicted and actual outcomes.
-They serve as objective functions that algorithms aim to minimize or maximize, ultimately improving model performance.
-Various types of loss functions exist, each suited for different tasks, such as regression or classification.
-Common examples include Mean Squared Error (MSE) for regression tasks and Cross-Entropy Loss for classification tasks.
-Understanding and selecting the appropriate loss function is crucial for developing effective machine learning models.
+They serve as objective functions that algorithms aim to minimize or maximize, thereby improving model performance.
+Various types of loss functions exist, each suited for specific tasks, such as Mean Squared Error (MSE) for regression problems and Cross-Entropy Loss for classification tasks.
+Understanding and selecting the appropriate loss function is crucial, as it directly influences the effectiveness and accuracy of the model during training and evaluation.

 What are Loss Functions?